-He lived in Los Angeles in the ’50s.
-During that time, he developed his distinct “hard-edged” technique and began associating with a small group of artists known as the Abstract Classicists.
-This hard-edged style made its debut in a 1959 group exhibition called Four Abstract Classicists, which included works by Hammersley, John McLaughlin, Lorser Feitelson and Karl Benjamin.
+He lived in Los Angeles in the 1950s.
+During that time, he developed his distinct “Hard-edged” technique and began associating with a small group of artists known as the Abstract Classicists.
+This hard-edged style made its debut in 1959 in an exhibition entitled “Four Abstract Classicists,” which included works by Hammersley, John McLaughlin, Lorser Feitelson, and Karl Benjamin.
 In 1968, he moved to Albuquerque, New Mexico.

 His artwork may be found in the collections of the Corcoran Gallery, Washington, D.C.; the Los Angeles County Museum of Art, Los Angeles, CA; the San Francisco Museum of Modern Art, San Francisco, CA; the Albright-Knox Art Gallery, Buffalo, NY; the Albuquerque Museum, Albuquerque, NM; the Baltimore Art Museum, Baltimore, MD; the Santa Barbara Museum of Art, Santa Barbara, CA; and the Oakland Museum of California, Oakland, CA, among others.

 Frederick Hammersley died in Albuquerque, New Mexico in 2009.